INSIDE JODY’S PERSONAL YZ250 TWO-STROKE BUILD

 I think my two-stroke decision has been smarter than most of the MXA gangs four-stroke choices, because I am a two-stroke guy at heart—albeit one who makes his living racing and testing four-strokes.
 And I know it was easier for me to build a full-race Yamaha YZ250 than a money sucking four-stroke, because I have built many versions of this bike over my career.
 I know how to make it better in my sleep.

-These are the steps I took to improve MXA‘s 2014 Yamaha YZ250 — they apply to every YZ250 made over the last 12 years.
 These are my steps, you don’t have to follow them and you don’t have to buy any parts—because in stock trim the YZ250 is a “buy-it and race-it” bike.
 This is just the stuff I chose to do to my bike based on years of YZ250 experience…not to mention experience with my own personal foibles.

 It helps that I have ridden Broc Glover, Micky Dymond, Damon Bradshaw, Rick Johnson, Jeremy McGrath and Chad Reed’s works YZ250s.
-And, it also helps that I had a full-race Chad Reed YZ250 of my own back in 2008 (works suspension and everything).
+And, it also helped that I had a full-race Chad Reed YZ250 of my own back in 2008 (works suspension and everything).
 Unfortunately, I couldn’t handle the power of Chad Reed’s engine, so I detuned it—to the dismay of Mitch Payton who thought I was crazy.

 For me, step one was to build an engine that was fast and powerful but manageable.
 My Chad Reed YZ250 experience taught me that I didn’t need an explosive, race-gas-fueled works engine.
 So, this time, when I asked Mitch to port my YZ250 engine, I turned him down when he offered to give me all the works trickery that I had back in 2008.
 Instead, I told him I wanted Pro Circuit’s custom porting mated to a milled cylinder head that could burn pump gas.
 The engine work, which Mitch did himself, cost $379.95.

 In 2011, Yamaha went to a global spec on the YZ250.
-This meant less compression in the cylinder head and a 75mm-longer muffler—all in the name of making the bike run on Namibia gas, as well as Beverly Hills gas.
+This meant less compression in the cylinder head and a 75mm-longer muffler—all in the name of making the bike run on Gas in the Congo, as well as Beverly Hills gas.
 As it sits on the showroom floor, the 2013-15 Yamaha YZ250—and most of its clone-like brethren back to 2006 pump out around 46 horsepower.
 I know I said that I wanted a more manageable powerband, but I didn’t want to give up four horses to a KTM 250SX or nine horses to a KX450F in the land rush to the first turn.

 The porting and head mods were step one, but they were only part of my four-stage master YZ250 engine plan.
 The plan was simple and relatively cheap (compared to the cost of the same mods on a four-stroke).
 Stage two of my master plan was a $239.95 Pro Circuit platinum pipe.
 (A younger and stupider me would have gone for the non-plated, raw-metal, Works pipe, but I don’t have the time to spend rubbing my pipe with a Scotch-Brite pad anymore.)
 I also added a $119.95 Pro Circuit R304 silencer.
-It is one-half the size of the stock silencer, which is okay with me, because I don’t plan on racing in Namibia ever again after what happened last time I was there.
+It is one-half the size of the stock silencer, which is okay with me, because I don’t plan on racing in the Congo ever again after what happened last time I was there.